adam-p/yesterday-i-learned/random.md

 1. There *is* a way to pull changes from the parent repository once you've forked it.
 Create a PR, swap base and HEAD branches, and submit the PR to yourself.
 1. [XSS evasion cheatsheet][owasp]
 1. "Stag and Doe": Southern Ontarian term for a fiance and fiancee's pre-wedding party
-1. If your tailor asks "Where do you dress", it means "where's your penis hanging, left or right?"
+1. If your tailor asks "Where do you dress, sir," it means "where's your penis hanging, left or right?"
+And you should reply with "I do not dress, sir", meaning ["my penis is too small."](https://www.dailymotion.com/video/x2xvm9k_hugh-jackman-on-top-gear_fun)
 1. [Modems can transmit more than one bit per baud][ycombinator 2]
 1. Shebangs can be anything, [including rm][stackexchange 2]: `#!/bin/rm`
 1. "Thread safe" means that the code will never have problems with race conditions (one thing finishing before another).